Super Smash Bros. Ultimate: Everything we know about everything

 Every single Smash Bros. character is headed to the Nintendo Switch with Super Smash Bros.
-Ultimate, coming to stores December 7, 2018.
-After Nintendo revealed a ton of details about the new Smash Bros. entry during E3 2018, a Nintendo Direct recently hosted by series director Masahiro Sakurai game us even more specifics about what's new with Ultimate.
+Ultimate, coming to stores Dec.
+7. After Nintendo revealed a ton of details about the new Smash Bros. entry during E3, a Nintendo Direct this week, hosted by series director Masahiro Sakurai, gave us even more specifics about what's new with Ultimate.

 Here's everything we know so far about what could be the single-most anticipated game for the Nintendo Switch, from gameplay tweaks to new modes making their Smash Bros. debut.